sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 # Basics

 There are two types of profilers:
- 1. tracing : do measurements whenever an pre-defined event happens. e.g., function called, function exited...etc.
+ 1. **tracing**: do measurements whenever an pre-defined event happens. e.g., function called, function exited...etc.
- 2. sampling : do measurements at regular intervals.
+ 2. **sampling**: do measurements at regular intervals.

  Go CPU profiler is a sampling profiler.
 There is also a [Go execution tracer](https://pkg.go.dev/runtime/trace) which is tracing profiler and traces certain events like acquiring a Lock, GC related events...etc

 Every sampling profiler consists two basic parts:
-1. sampler
-2. data collection

-Sampler triggers a callback at regular intervals and this callback collects profiling data(usually a stack trace).Different profilers use different strategies to trigger the sampling interval.
+1. **sampler**: triggers a callback at regular intervals and this callback collects profiling data(usually a stack trace).Different profilers use different strategies to trigger the sampling interval.
+2. **data collection**: this is where profiler collects its data: it might be memory consumption, call count.
+Basically any metric that can be associated with a stack trace.

 # How other profilers work?